jqueuniet/netbox-go/apiv4_0/docs/BriefRIR.md

 ### NewBriefRIR

-`func NewBriefRIR(id int32, url string, display string, name string, slug string, aggregateCount int64, ) *BriefRIR`
+`func NewBriefRIR(id int32, url string, name string, slug string, aggregateCount int64, ) *BriefRIR`

 NewBriefRIR instantiates a new BriefRIR object
 This constructor will assign default values to properties that have it defined,